Coronavirus (COVID-19) and Physical Activity

 Activities for people who have a disability

 There are a number of different and exciting activities for people who have a disability.
 These are all provided by established local sports clubs, led by experienced coaches or instructors.
-Find out more information and opportunities on Living Sport’s website and NHS Choices for opportunities.
+Find out more information and opportunities on Living Sport’s website .

 Find out what is available in your local areas in Cambridgeshire using the links at the top of the page.